 Prospective students can learn in-demand technologies and a wide array of skills to help them secure a tech career.
 Once you’ve completed the theory and technical workshops, you can start your career journey.

-Harvard University in Cambridge, Massachusetts, is among one of the best university coding bootcamps and offers a coding bootcamp through its Extension School.
+Harvard University in Cambridge, Massachusetts, offers one of the best university coding bootcamps through its Extension School.
 Harvard Extension offers full stack web development and data analytics bootcamps, which cover a wide range of in-demand languages for coding.

 It won’t be difficult to find analytics or development jobs after attending this university bootcamp.
 The fact alone that you studied at Harvard will improve your chances of landing a well-paying job after your program.
 In addition, you’ll learn skills future employers want.

-After attending this university bootcamp, you would have developed a strong portfolio of hands-on projects.
+After attending this university bootcamp, you will have developed a strong portfolio of hands-on projects.
 Potential employers will be impressed by both your practical and theoretical knowledge.

 Best University Coding Bootcamps in 2022

-The University of Arizona offers full- and part-time coding bootcamps for full stack web development.
+The University of Arizona offers full and part-time coding bootcamps for full stack web development.
 This university coding program has an enormous amount of student success stories.
-You’ll complete hands-on training and you can learn programming languages, UX and UI design, and data analytics.
+You’ll complete hands-on training and you can learn a handful of programming languages, UX and UI design, and data analytics.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"